AirDroid Business

 Sometimes, the antivirus installed on your Mac might interfere with the normal functioning of AirDrop, leading to all sorts of issues, including AirDrop declined on Mac.

-What you need to do is limit the strictness of your Mac's firewall temporarily until you share the files.
+You need to limit the strictness of your Mac's firewall temporarily until you share the files.
 Here's how to do that:

 Step 1.
 Hit the Apple icon in the menu bar and go to System Preferences... > Security & Privacy.